tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-01-26-vertica-post-6.markdown

 ```

 We are sometimes doing `LEFT JOIN` like this only to determine whether or not an entry already exists in the table.
-It would be faster to instead use a `WHERE` clause to check if an entry exists.
+It would be faster to use a `WHERE` clause instead to perform that existence check.
 Although it might sound counter-intuitive, but reducing `JOIN` operations like this has been regularly recommended.

 ``` sql GOOD